cse-labs/typespec-workflow-samples/README.md

 # TypeSpec Workflow Samples

-This repository provides samples for using TypeSpec with GitHub Actions, Workflows, Pipelines, and CI/CD to accelerate adoption of TypeSpec in GitHub.
+This repository provides samples for using [Microsoft TypeSpec](https://github.com/Microsoft/typespec) with GitHub Actions, Workflows, Pipelines, and CI/CD to accelerate adoption of TypeSpec in GitHub.
 TypeSpec is a tool for generating OpenAPI.json specifications from the CADL format.

 ## Getting Started